Freight Shipping from Fayetteville to Milwaukee

 How much does it cost to ship freight from Fayetteville to Milwaukee?

-Full truckload (FTL) rates from Fayetteville, AR to Milwaukee, WI currently range from $1,634-$2,014 for a standard dry van load over the 760-mile route.
+Full truckload (FTL) rates from Fayetteville, AR to Milwaukee, WI currently range $1,634-$2,014 (roughly $2.16-$2.67 per mile over 760 miles).
 LTL shipments typically cost $618-$1,046 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fayetteville to Milwaukee?

-Standard FTL transit from Fayetteville to Milwaukee is approximately 14 hrs by truck over 760 miles.
+Standard FTL transit from Fayetteville to Milwaukee is approximately 14 hrs by truck over 760 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via J.B.
+Hunt Intermodal Hub (Lowell) to Union Pacific Global III (Rochelle — 70 mi) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fayetteville to Milwaukee freight?